* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 2. Place the salmon on a piece of foil and rub it with olive oil and a splash of lemon.

-3. Wrap the salmon in the foil, sprinkling a few tablespoons of water or stock over it before sealing.
+3. Wrap the salmon in the foil, sprinkling a few tablespoons of water, stock, or even white wine over it before sealing.
 Seal the edges together by folding them over and pinching them closed.

-4. Heat the salmon for 15-20 minutes, depending on the size and thickness of the fillet.
+4. Heat the salmon for 12-17 minutes, depending on the size and thickness of the filet.

 5. Check that the internal temperature reaches at least 125°F to 130°F (50°C to 55°C) before removing the salmon from the oven.